yhoogstrate/fuma/README.md

 - [References](#references)

 ## Introduction ##
 This is the Manual as part of the Supplementary Material that belongs to the manuscript: *FuMa: reporting overlap in RNA-seq detected fusion genes* (under submission).
 FuMa (Fusion Matcher) matches predicted fusion events (both genomic and transcriptomic) according to chromosomal location and corresponding annotated genes.
+It is the organisation of the transcriptome (provided by the user) that forms the basis for FuMa to consider fusion genes to be identical or not.
+The provided gene annotation can be adjusted to define the biological question.
+For example, if it is desired to only consider fusion events that occur within exons, FuMa can be provided a list of such regions instead of entire genes.
 Currently FuMa supports input files from:

 +	ChimeraScan (Iyer et al., 2011)
 +	CompleteGenomics (Carnevali et al., 2012)